backgroundhumeur/id2223_labs/README.md

 The final optimization that can be used and that was implemented is to reduce the test set size so that less time is spent at every evaluation.
 This is dangerous though as we can't reduce its size too much for fear of underestimating the error on unseen data.
 But a 80/20 ratio seemed like a good compromise, and this allowed us to drive the total evaluation time down 1h(=15min*4).

+Another thing that can be mentioned is to change the pretrained model we use to an even more complex one, like whisper-medium.
+Since it has more neurons, we would expect better performances with the tradeoff of longer training times and more epochs needed to arrive at a stable configuration.

 * Data-centric approach

 The most obvious data-centric approach to improve the model is to have a greater